mattheww/gomill/gomill_docs/tournament_results.rst

    treated as read-only):

    .. attribute:: player_1

-      :ref:`player code <player codes>` of the first player.

-   .. attribute:: player_2
+                  player_2

-      :ref:`player code <player codes>` of the second player.
+      The :ref:`player codes <player codes>` of the two players.
+These are never equal.

    .. attribute:: total

       Integer.
 The number of games played in the matchup.

    .. attribute:: wins_1
+                  wins_2

       Integer.
-The number of games won by the first player.

-   .. attribute:: wins_2

-      Integer.
-The number of games won by the second player.
+The number of games won by each player.

    .. attribute:: forfeits_1
+                  forfeits_2

       Integer.
-The number of games in which the first player lost by forfeit.

-   .. attribute:: forfeits_2

-      Integer.
-The number of games in which the second player lost by forfeit.
+The number of games in which each player lost by forfeit.

    .. attribute:: unknown

       Integer.
 The number of games whose result is unknown.

    .. attribute:: average_time_1
+                  average_time_2

       float or ``None``.
-The average CPU time taken by the first player.

-   .. attribute:: average_time_2

-      float or ``None``.
-The average CPU time taken by the second player.
+The average CPU time taken by each player.

       If CPU times are available for only some games, the average is taken over the games for which they are available.
 If they aren't available for any games, the average is given as ``None``.
 See :ref:`cpu time` for notes on how CPU times are obtained.

    .. attribute:: played_1b
+                  played_2b

       Integer.
-The number of games in which the first player took Black.
+The number of games in which each player took Black.

    .. attribute:: played_1w
+                  played_2w

       Integer.
-The number of games in which the first player took White.

-   .. attribute:: played_2b

-      Integer.
-The number of games in which the second player took Black.

-   .. attribute:: played_2w

-      Integer.
-The number of games in which the second player took White.
+The number of games in which each player took White.

    .. attribute:: alternating